 Milk Drunk, definition: when a baby is so well-fed and happy that they pass out in your arms, give a tinge of a smile, and have little drops of milk dripping down their perfect little cheeks.

-The idea of a milk drunk baby is a universal parenting moment; we all strive for it, take sneaky pictures when it happens, and joke about our little ‘milk drunk baby’ with friends.
-What I love most about the phrase is that it’s also universal in the sense that a baby can get equally milk drunk and satisfied to the point of passing out, and a parent satisfied with a sense of reassurance, whether your baby is breastfed or formula fed.
-Turns out, we all have the same end goal when it comes to feeding.
+We all love seeing the first time this happens, and joke about our little ‘Milk Drunk baby’ with friends.
+The phrase is universally satisfying in the sense that a baby can get Milk Drunk and satisfied to the point of passing out, while a parent feels satisfaction and a sense of reassurance— whether their baby is formula fed or breastfed.
+Turns out, we all have the same end goal when it comes to feeding our babies.

-And that’s why the team behind Bobbie created this site.
-To give a judgement-free digital destination where parents can find the answers to all things feeding a baby without having to scour the internet and piece together expert research (what’s the deal with sugar in formula?), comprehensive deep dive articles (ok how do you start supplementing with formula anyway?), tactical how-to’s (like getting through TSA with bottles), and first person stories of parents who have been in the 2am trenches right where you have been.
+All of the above is why our team of moms created this site— to give a judgment-free digital destination where parents can find the answers to all things feeding a baby without having to scour the internet and piece together expert research (what’s the deal with sugar in formula?), comprehensive deep dive articles (ok how do you start supplementing with formula anyway?), tactical how-to’s (like getting through TSA with bottles), and first person stories of parents who have been in the 2am trenches right where you have been.
 What if we all shared the realities- the challenges, late night decisions, unexpected pivots to formula, and the outcomes of those decisions- more openly?
 Perhaps we could shift our feeding culture to one of confidence, not comparison.

 Our goal with Milk Drunk is to normalize the feeding journey by lifting the veil on how it actually goes for most parents with ZERO agenda on what it should look like.
 If you breastfeed for three years, amazing.
 If you turn to baby formula on day one, amazing.